timnewsham/progFun/rasterize/README.md

 * demoTri.html - rasterizing a single triangle in 2D.
 * demoTris.html - rasterizing a collection of dancing triangles in 2D.
 * demoCube.html - rasterize a 3D model of a cube that is converted to triangles.
+* model/cube.js - a class for loading models, and a model of a cube.